ryan-sandy/redux-oidc/docs/API.md

 This reducer is to be used for configurations with immutable.js.
 ```
 import immutable from 'immutable';
-import { createImmutableReducer } from 'redux-oidc';
+import { createImmutableReducer } from 'redux-oidc-hooks';

 const reducer = createImmutableReducer(immutable);
 ```